SPX Technologies

-SPX Corporation is an American manufacturing company, headquartered in Charlotte, North Carolina.
+SPX Technologies, Inc. is an American manufacturing company, headquartered in Charlotte, North Carolina.
 The company operates within four markets: heating, ventilation, and air conditioning (HVAC), detection and measurement, power transmission and generation, and engineered solutions.
-Examples of SPX’s products include cooling towers and boilers, underground pipe and cable locators, power transformers, and heat exchangers.
+Examples of SPX's products include cooling towers and boilers, underground pipe and cable locators, power transformers, and heat exchangers.
 Brands include Waukesha, Dielectric, Genfare, Fahrenheat, Radiodetection, and Pearpoint.
 SPX operates in 17 countries with a sales presence in 100 countries, and over 6,000 employees worldwide.
 In 2019, the company earned approximately $1.5 billion in annual revenue.

 History

-SPX was founded on December 20, 1911 in Muskegon, Michigan, as the Piston Ring Company by Charles E. Johnson and Paul R. Beardsley.
+SPX was founded on December 20, 1911, in Muskegon, Michigan, as the Piston Ring Company by Charles E. Johnson and Paul R. Beardsley.
 The company was entirely devoted to the production of piston rings of leading engine builders.
 In 1925, Piston Ring bought the No-Leak-O Piston Ring Company, allowing the company to increase production of engine components.
 After acquiring Accuralite Company in 1931, the company changed its name to Sealed Power Corporation and also started manufacturing piston rings, pistons and cylinder sleeves for various military applications.

 Sealed Power Co.’s first plant opened outside Muskegon in 1946.
 In 1957, a Replacement Distribution Center was added in LaGrange, Indiana.
 The new distribution center serviced 33 smaller distribution outlets in major cities throughout the United States and Canada.

 The company acquired Kent-Moore Corporation in 1982.
 Within its first year, Kent-Moore contributed $86 million to Sealed Power.
 In 1985, Sealed Power expanded even further by acquiring the Owatonna Tool Company (OTC) and its subsidiaries.
 That same year the V.L.
 Churchill Group of Daventry, England, was also acquired, giving Sealed Power an international overseas presence.
 Through its multiple acquisitions, the company broadened its production and market scope.
 In 1988, the company changed its name to SPX Corporation.
 For the next 10 years, they remained a U.S.-centric automotive component manufacturer with nearly $1 billion in sales.
 In 1998, General Signal Corporation was acquired for $2.3 billion, specializing in production of process control, electrical control, and industrial technological industries.
 United Dominion Industries Limited, a manufacturer of engineered products, was acquired in 2001.
-SPX’s headquarters relocated to Charlotte, North Carolina, in 2002.
+SPX's headquarters relocated to Charlotte, North Carolina, in 2002.